0xboz/blog/_posts/2019-06-13-how-to-create-custom-zipline-bundles-from-binance-data-part-2.md

     <figcaption>Binance API Zipline custom bundle</figcaption>
 </figure>

 Again, you can also find the source code on my [github](https://github.com/0xboz/zipline_bundle) as always.
 I hope you have enjoyed my tutorials so far.
 Shoot me a message if you have questions and comments.
-I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
 Feel like stopping by and say hi?
-We have tons of down-to-earth folks who have been in crypto-verse for a long time.
 Let us talk more about crypto and quantitative trading over there.
-[Here is the discord invite link](https://discord.gg/jchMcc2).
+[Here is the discord invite link](https://discord.gg/JHt7UQu).
 Ciao!